-In 2007, the Arkansas State Police (ASP) logged 69,150 crash reports of which 66,393 were entered into the Traffic Analysis Reporting System (TARS) database.
-The total logged by the ASP for 2008 was 65,100 of which 63,146 were entered into the TARS database.
+In 2008, the Arkansas State Police (ASP) logged 65,100 crash reports of which 63,146 were entered into the Traffic Analysis Reporting System (TARS) database.
+The total logged by the ASP for 2009 was 65,261.
 Reports entered into TARS do not include duplicate, private property or parking lot crashes.

 The ongoing goals of the Traffic Records Program are to reduce the backlog of crash report data to be entered into the TARS and to improve the accuracy of data.
 A crash data entry project was modified to allow for additional temporary personnel to assist in the reviewing and coding of crash reports as well as data entry in order to decrease the backlog of reports to be entered in TARS.
-Due to this modification, the backlog has been reduced from three months as of July 2008 to two and one-half months as of June 2009.
+Due to switching vendors, the backlog has grown from two and one-half months as of June 2009 to 7.8 months as of November, 2009.

-The Traffic Records Program will continue to reduce the backlog and improve the accuracy of data.
+The Traffic Records Program will continue efforts to reduce the backlog and improve the accuracy of data.
 This will be accomplished through two projects.
-One is a new project to go paperless by using a computer image of the crash report for review and data entry.
-Another project that is underway is to capture a portion of the data that is uploaded by the troopers and other law enforcement officers through the TraCS system.
+One is to continue the paperless system by using a computer image of the crash report for review and data entry.
+Another project that is underway to continue capturing a portion of the data that is uploaded by the troopers and other law enforcement officers through the TraCS system.